IVEBench: Modern Benchmark Suite for Instruction-Guided Video Editing Assessment: Benchmarking Video Editing Method in

-\paragraph{Human alignment results.} To validate that our evaluation metrics align with human perception, as described in~\cref{subsec:humanalign}, we conduct human annotations for each metric.
+To validate that our evaluation metrics align with human perception, as described in~\cref{subsec:humanalign}, we conduct human annotations for each metric.
 In pairwise model comparisons, the preferred model is assigned a score of 1, while the other receives 0.
 If annotators express no preference, both models are assigned 0.5.
 For each metric, a model’s final human score is computed as the total score divided by the number of comparisons.
 We then calculate Spearman’s rank correlation coefficient between these human scores and the automatic evaluation metric scores.
 The results in~\cref{tab:spearman_correlation} demonstrate that our proposed evaluation metrics exhibit a high degree of consistency with human preferences.
+Furthermore, to ensure the inter-rater reliability of the evaluation, we calculated Fleiss' Kappa for our human annotations and obtained a score of 0.78, which indicates 'substantial agreement' according to Landis and Koch~\citep{measurement}.
+This demonstrates that our rigorous calibration process effectively aligned the standards of different annotators.